 Buy-Here Pay-Here Financing in Connecticut

-- The used-car warranty still applies if the car cost $3,000 or more and is under seven model years old, whether or not they hand you paperwork.
+- The used-car warranty still applies if the car cost $3,000 or more and is under seven model years old (thresholds that change October 1, 2026), whether or not they hand you paperwork.
 Many buy-here-pay-here cars are older or cheaper and fall outside it, so check where yours lands.

 - The free safety inspection still applies.
 Ask to see the signed form; it matters most on the older, higher-mileage cars these lots carry.